Parth-Champaneri/parth-memory-lane/README.md

   - View list of memories
   - Add memory
   - Select & view individual memories
+- Selected Memory Page:
+  - Edit/Remove Memory
-- Memory details page: Edit/Remove Memory, Add/Remove photos,
+  - Add/Remove Photos
+- Share Button: Click to copy link to clipboard, anyone with link can see the page

 ## Deliverables